TomoeFox/django-chat/README.md

         python manage.py migrate, than run server again.

-After server is started go to 127.0.0.1:8000 and login as Test user, credentials for it:
+After server is started go to 127.0.0.1:8000 and register new user.

-    Login: Test, Password: Test
+For chatting use global chat (as defaul) or private chat.
+For private chat click on user nickname, than will open private chat with this user.